Marcos30004347/bootstrapper/README.md

 1. VirtualBox
 2. Vangrant
 3. Ansible
+4. openssl
 There is currently three VMs:
     k8s-master
     k8s-node-1
     k8s-node-2

+### Setup

+You need to export some variables before deploying the enviroment, we recomend you to install direnv(https://direnv.net/) and setup a .envrc file exporting the following variables:

+1. CA_PASSWORD                      - the password used to create certificate authority
+1. TRUSTSTORE_PASSWORD              - the password used to create the truststore certificate
+2. KAFKA_USER_PASSWORD              - hashed password for the kafkaadmin user
+3. KAFKA_KEYSTORE_PASSWORD          - the password used to create the keystore certificate
+4. ZOOKEEPER_USER_PASSWORD          - hashed password for the zookeeperadmin user
+5. ZOOKEEPER_KEYSTORE_PASSWORD      - the password used to create the keystore certificate

+The .envrc file is in the .gitignore.

 ### Vagrant:
 To start the system run: